rkalz/xbmc4xbox/xbmc/lib/libPython/python/Doc/library/time.rst

 .. function:: sleep(secs)

-   Suspend execution for the given number of seconds.
+   Suspend execution of the current thread for the given number of seconds.
    The argument may be a floating point number to indicate a more precise sleep time.
 The actual suspension time may be less than that requested because any caught signal will terminate the :func:`sleep` following execution of that signal's catching routine.
 Also, the suspension time may be longer than requested by an arbitrary amount because of the scheduling of other activity in the system.

 .. function:: strftime(format[, t])